descriptions are from tasters’ notes…we do not flavor coffees!

 South Asia full body, smooth/low acidity, earthy/herbal flavors

 Bali Kintamani Organic $16 walnut, blueberry.
-Roast: Vienna.
+Roast: Vienna to French.
 A natural-processed coffee, with a good deal of complex fruit flavor (suggesting tamarind, candied pineapple, and caramelized apple) persisting through the dark roast.
 This is a remarkable cup, full-bodied and powerful enough to pair with baklava, pecan pie, and similarly rich, decadent, essential treats.
 Royal Coffee NY writes: "Among the Archipelago nation of Indonesia lies its hidden Jewel, the island of Bali.
 The eruption of the Gunung Agung Volcano in 1963 caused a delay in the progress of modern-day coffee cultivation causing the government to enact programs in the 1970’s and 1980’s to help rejuvenate coffee production.
 With the distribution of coffee seedlings to local farmers, an island wide coffee growing campaign began.
 Today, the coffee growing area in Bali is an estimated 7,500 hectares.
 The Kintamani highlands, where most coffee is grown, sits atop a large volcanic plateau between 1,300-1,700 meters altitude.
 Coffee tree varieties include a high percentage of Bourbon and Typica, along with shade trees such as Erythrina, Albizia, Tangerine and Orange.
 The use of pesticides is prohibited on Bali and all fertilizers are 100% organic.
 The Subak Abian is a traditional farming structure organization in Bali, similar to a farmer cooperative.
 There are 13 different Subak Abians that are currently growing and processing coffee.
 The “SA” oversee both agricultural technology and religious activities.
 The promotion of improved coffee growing practices is expected to enhance not only agricultural technology but social and economic standing in Bali as well."
 Natural-processed and sun-dried Bourbon and Typica, grown at 1300-1700 masl.

 Americas lighter body, bright acidity, nutty or floral spice